tommchale/match-outcome-predictor/README.md

 The aim of this football match outcome prediction project is to create a pipeline to systematically clean and perform feature engineering on football matches data samples and upsert the data into a database.
 ML models will then be trained on this data to predict match outcomes.

+## Project Flow

+* pipeline.py / pipeline.ipynb

+    - initial pipeline for cleaning initial CSV data and generating some features)

+* 3. Further Engineering For ML Models/classification_dataset_cleaing

+    - this splits dataset into decades and leagues alongside creating average goals scored and conceeded per game for each team in each split dataframe.

+* 4. Model Training/premier_league

+    - in this repo I have only included the models created and the methods of creation for training classification models on the premier league datasets.

+* 5. Further Data Collection
 ## Technologies Used

 To accomplish this I have used pandas and scikit.